JHUA0940/EDI/README.md

 # EDI Message Handler

-A full-stack web application for generating and decoding EDI messages for cargo shipments.
+A full-stack web application for generating and decoding EDI (Electronic Data Interchange) messages for cargo shipments.
+This application provides a user-friendly interface for managing cargo shipment data and converting it to/from standard EDI formats.

 ## Project Structure